Burnley and District Tramways

 Senior staff

-A blow-up of one of the photos above showing the inspector, in typical tramway inspector's jacket with a kepi-style cap topped with a pom pom.
+An enlargement of one of the photographs above showing the inspector, in typical tramway inspector's jacket with a kepi-style cap topped with a pom pom.